fenwaypowers/Cargo-for-C/README.md

 # Cargo-for-C
-A python script that automatically compiles and runs C code.
+A python script that automatically compiles and runs C code using gcc.

+# Compatibility
+Designed for Linux terminal.

 # Usage
 `python3 cfc.py [argument]`